joinpursuit/AC_4_Web/units/fundamentals/lessons/strings/strings.md

 ## Modifying Strings

 As in number variables, we can modify string variables after declaring them.
 We can add characters to the end of a string by using the `+` operator.
 This is called concatenation.
-The sorthand `+=` works the same for strings as it does for numbers.
+The shorthand `+=` works the same for strings as it does for numbers.

 ```js
 var str = 'hello'